|Overall Length||77 feet|

 The first owners intelligently fitted the yacht with twin naturally aspirated 12 cylinder Detroit Diesel 12V71Ns, rather than 8 cylinder 8V71s with turbos and after coolers.
 These 12V71s provide more torque at the lower end of the rpm range, meaning more power at lower rpms, and being naturally aspirated, they do not work as hard to provide similar horsepower.
 They last longer, are easier to maintain, and are actually quieter.

 Eagle Rock II is a robust Thornton Grenfell creation, commissioned by a local Vancouver family.
-Constructink started at the Grenfell shipyard, and was completed at McQueen Boat Works.
+Construction started at the Grenfell shipyard, and was completed at McQueen Boat Works.

 McQueen has long been associated with Ed Monk vessels, as so many Monks were built at the McQueen yard.
 But, as much as we love and respect the venerable Monks, Eagle Rock II is much more heavily built.

-The 85' x 30' boat shed is offered separately, at $195,000 CAD.
-The owners would be far more receptive to an offer that included both the vessel and her shed.
+The 85' x 30' boat shed is offered separately, at $175,000 CAD.
+Preference would be given to offers that included both the vessel and her shed.

 A boat shed is the best way to keep a vessel like Eagle Rock II in such fine condition, making maintenance far easier, trips to the shipyard less frequent, and preserving her long term value.
 One can posit that the shed becomes cost-efficient.

-Arguably, Eagle Rock lI's boat shed is as heavily built as the vessel.
-It was originally built for the Woodward's family to exacting standards.
-It is sitting on strong floatation, updated as needed.
-There is a work bench, and room for spares and other storage needs.
+Eagle Rock lI's boat shed was originally built for the Woodward family to exacting standards.
+It is is heavily built, sitting on strong flotation, updated as needed.
+There is a 50 Amp shore power connection, a work bench, 110V outlets, fresh water outlet, and plenty of room for spares and other storage needs.

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.